| Internet-Draft | AAuth-R3 | June 2026 |

 operations (REQUIRED).
 An array of operations using the vocabulary-specific structure.
 The AS MAY narrow the grant to fewer operations than defined in the R3 document.¶

-The distinction: r3_granted operations are fully authorized and the resource serves them. r3_conditional operations require the resource to challenge when the agent actually calls, including the specific parameters from the agent's API request in the resource token.
-The AS then evaluates those concrete parameters before issuing a per-call auth token.¶
+The distinction: r3_granted operations are fully authorized and the resource serves them. r3_conditional operations require the resource to challenge when the agent actually calls.
+On the challenge the resource builds a per-call proposal ({{per-call-proposals}}) — a content-addressed document carrying the specific parameters of the call — and the AS evaluates those concrete parameters before issuing a per-call auth token.¶

 The resource matches each incoming API call against the auth token claims:¶